 But text can only take you so far.
 Your website also needs engaging images, videos and diagrams.
 These increase the time users spend on your site and reduce bounce rate.
 Those are 2 factors that are critical in user interaction ranking.
 But then again, don’t go flooding your site with pictures.

 2. Title Tag

 This is arguably the most important on-page SEO factor.
 You need to pay attention to where exactly you place your keywords in your title.
 Generally, the closer the keyword is to the beginning of the title tag, the more weight it has with search engines.
 Not that you don’t need to always begin your title with your target keyword.
 However, if there’s a specific keyword that you’re aiming for, ensure that you put it towards the beginning.

 Basically, a page’s URL should be short and keyword-rich.
 Google put forward that the first 3-5 words in the URL are given more weight.
 A URL is one of the first things that a search engine uses to determine page rank.
 As such, it is vital to make your URLs easy to crawl, such as https://web-motion.co.uk

 4. Loading speed

 Since 2011, Google has made it clear that loading speed matters in search rankings.
 And with today’s bigger emphasis on user experience, a site’s loading speed will continue to be a critical ranking factor.
 Nobody likes to wait, and people are becoming more and more accustomed to fast load times.
 This means your site will be left in the dust if it makes users wait.
 You can boost your site speed by compressing images, using a CDN, and switching to faster hosting.
-If you are unsure about any of this, just get in touch with us.
+If you are unsure about any of this, just simply get in touch with our Portsmouth based web designers.